A Geometric Approach to Radial Correlation Type Problems

 \section{Localisation on the Sphere}

 In the past few years, localisation methods have been used to prove several very interesting geometric inequalities.
 In \cite{lova} and \cite{kann}, the authors proved integral formulae using localisation, and applied their methods to conclude a few isoperimetric-type inequalities concerning convex sets in the Euclidean space.
 In \cite{guedon} the authors study a functional analysis version of the localisation, used again on the Euclidean space.
-The authors of \cite{guedon} presented to me a proof of the (well known) Prekopa-Leindler Inequality using their localisation result in \cite{guedon}.
 Localisation on more general spaces was studied in \cite{gromil}, \cite{grwst}, \cite{memwst}, and \cite{memusphere}.
-It may seem hard to believe that one can prove Conjecture \ref{1} using localisation methods, but this is the path I shall take!

-I begin with some definitions and remind the reader that many materials in this section are derived from \cite{memwst}:
+Many materials in this section are derived from \cite{memwst}: